 DCHC MPO modeling staff will provide crash, emissions, equity, and access to transit data for all project submittals to ensure fairness and consistency in project scoring.
 Applicants must provide shapefiles for each project submittals for this analysis.
-Here is the application for CMAQ funding as reference.

 - 1) Is your project included in the currently adopted Metropolitan Transportation Plan?
 Y/N - 2) Is your project in a local plan?
-Y/N If yes, which plan and when was it adopted? - 3) What is the total cost of the project broken down by federal funds and local funds? - 3) What phase of funding are you applying for?
+Y/N If yes, which plan and when was it adopted? - 3) What is the total cost of the project? - 3) What phase of funding are you applying for?
 When will this phase begin? - 4) How much federal funding are you requesting? - 5) What is the source and amount of the local match you are providing. - 6) Describe all work that has been completed on this project to date.
-If no work has been completed, explain why this project is a priority for your agency. - 7) Describe all work that needs to be completed on the project as well as the expected month and year for any milestones towards completing that work. - 8) In no more than one paragraph, please explain how this project supports at least two goals from the currently adopted Metropolitan Transportation Plan (MTP). - 9) If you do not receive funding from the RFF program, what other funding sources are available to you for this project?
+If no work has been completed, explain why this project is a priority for your agency. - 7) Describe all work that needs to be completed on the project and a schedule for completing that work. - 8) In no more than one paragraph, please explain how this project supports at least two goals from the currently adopted Metropolitan Transportation Plan. - 9) If you do not receive funding from the RFF program, what other funding sources are available to you for this project?